sergkh/api-gateway/README.md

 API Gateway
 ==============================

-Main purpose of this project is to create an API Gateway that provides authorization and users/permissions management for any web generic service.
+Main purpose of this project is to create an API Gateway that works as authorization server and can be used for users and their permissions management for any web generic service.

-Connection of a new service is done dynamically using [Swagger](http://swagger.io/).
-Service must expose an URL with a swagger JSON (or it can be stored externally) and the API Gateway will add them into the common swagger (`/docs/api.html`) and will proxy requests to it.
-For authorized users proxied requests contain a header with a JWT token containing user information and signed by a secret provided with service configuration.
+Service able to issue authorization JWT tokens containing user information and signed by a ECDSA keypair provided from a configured keystore or generated dynamically.
+Any services can verify issued tokens using public keys.

 ## Authorization header